 What is compressor lookahead?
-Lookahead is a control that allows a compressor to “see” the input signal before it is processed in order to better handle transient information and maintain a smooth attack.
+Lookahead is a control that allows a compressor to “see” the input signal before it is processed to handle transient information better and maintain a smooth attack.
 Lookahead is achieved by duplicating and delaying the incoming signal, using the first signal as a sidechain.

 To learn more about compressor lookahead, check out my article Dynamic Range Compression: What Is The Lookahead Control?

 - Optical Compressor